How to identify your lead’s behaviour using the DiSC model

 If people are Active they most likely are D-Style or I-Style

-If people are Reserved they most likely belongs to the S-Style or C-Style
+If people are Reserved they most likely belong to the S-Style or C-Style

 Second : Are they People-Oriented or Task-Oriented :